kubenstein/starboard/README.md

 Current version uses `AllowEveryone` Policy so any email is allowed and any text as a password is valid.

 ### Why no Redux, React Router and X npm package?
 I use all those packages at my work, yes I'm confident with those industry standard libraries.
-Here though, in my own private universe, I enjoy not pulling 200+ npm modules and building my own solutions/implementations.
+Here though, in my own private universe, I enjoy not pulling 200+ npm modules and building my own solutions/implementations instead.

 ### Tests